chemag/pyisobmff/README.md

-# 1. Introduction

-## 1.1.
-The ISOBMFF Media File Format
+# 1. Introduction: The ISOBMFF Media File Format

 ISOBMFF is a popular file format for encapsulating media content, including video, images, and audio.
 The format originated in Apple's QuickTime, but has been standardized (as ISO/IEC 14496-12:2022), and extended for different media content.